 Advisory Opinion 2016-003: "Transportation Packaging" Interpretation

-Summary: 6 CFR § 27.203(c) requires facilities to include only theft/diversion (T/D) chemicals of interest (COI) that are in transportation packaging, as defined in 49 CFR § 171.8, when determining whether their holdings and COI are at or above the STQ.
-The Department has received multiple inquiries from the stakeholder community requesting clarification of the term “transportation packaging.”
-This advisory opinion contains the Department’s interpretation of the term as it is used in the CFATS regulations and is not intended to impact the meaning or applicability of any other regulation, including the Hazardous Materials Regulations.
+Summary: 6 C.F.R. § 27.203(c) requires facilities to include only theft/diversion (T/D) chemicals of interest (COI) that are in transportation packaging, as defined in 49 C.F.R. § 171.8, when determining whether their holdings and COI are at or above the STQ.
+The Agency has received multiple inquiries from the stakeholder community requesting clarification of the term “transportation packaging.”
+This advisory opinion contains the Agency's interpretation of the term as it is used in the CFATS regulations and is not intended to impact the meaning or applicability of any other regulation, including the Hazardous Materials Regulations.